dokato/connectivipy/README.md

 Option 3: ZIP (the most recent version)

-Download ZIP from the menu on the right, unzip it and go in terminal to that folder.
-Than just execute:
+Download ZIP file from the menu on the top, unzip it and go into the new folder.
+Then just execute in terminal:

 ```
 python setup.py install